A white home icon to link to the website homepage

-Healing After Trauma: Mental Health Support For Domestic Violence Survivors-💜
+Healing After Trauma: Mental Health Support For Domestic Violence Survivors-đź’ś

 CNS Healthcare • April 11, 2025

-If you're recovering from trauma as a domestic violence survivor, you may feel lost or guilty that you can't readjust easily back to a normal routine.
+Recovering from trauma as a domestic violence survivor is no small feat.
+You may feel guilty that you can't readjust easily back into a normal routine.
 However, it's important to understand that survivors are not meant to heal on their own.
-Victims require professional support to guide them through the aftermath of abuse so they can recover successfully.
+Victims require professional support to guide them through the aftermath of abuse so they can recover successfully from a lack of power and control.

 This guide will help you understand why seeking out mental health support is necessary, and what steps you need to take to move forward.